 The lone bull elephant is tuskless, but slowly and inexorably he grazes towards the hotel.
 The onlookers on the boundary of the hotel and Angammedilla National Park are suddenly disturbed.
 The elephant is close.
 Local boys from our hotel protected by a man high wire-netting fence start shouting.
 Similarly, from the neighbouring hotel which opens directly onto the wilderness, boys start shouting and the guests who had been watching start running back inside their hotel.
 A peaceful viewing turns to worry and fear.
 The lone elephant suddenly seems so unloved.
 He appears to adopt a sad mien.
 His ears flap less.
 Does his head lower?

 I lose interest and join a group in the bar for idle gossip.
 It is dark now.

-Now the hotel is dated, a once grand lady is now merely old.
+The hotel is dated; the once grand lady is now merely old.
 The fabric of the armchairs in the airy reception is rubbed smooth.
 The carpets are threadbare and there’s no afternoon tea.
 It is disappointing.

 Yet, it was somewhat satisfying to discover the Sri Lankans still harboured some nuggets of their uncomfortable past with the British.
 In 1903, it was promoted as: ‘A hotel of the highest class…best situation in the town… two large drawing rooms, a billiard room with three tables… with electric light… accommodation for 150 visitors.
 Tours to the intending visitors to Dambulla, the buried cities of Anuradhapura and Polonnaruwa…Single room 3Rs, Double Room 5Rs.’